This post covers things to do in November in San Francisco, updated for 2023.

 The Fall Holiday Chocolate Salon features a variety of great treats from several notable chocolatiers and exhibitors.

-Admission prices ate $20 for adults and $11.50 for kids.
 All tastings, presentations, and events are included with entry.
+Tickets can be purchased here.

 See the Holiday Castles of Westin St. Francis